rikardvinge/explainpolysvm/README.rst

     # Select features that sum to 99% of the sum of all feature importances
     feature_selection = es.feature_selection(frac_importance = 0.99)

+**A word of caution**

+Under the hood, this module calculates a compressed version of the full polynomial transformation of the polynomial kernel.
+Without compresseion, the number of interactions in this transformation is of order :math:`O(p^d)`, where :math:`p` is the number of features in the original space, and :math:`d` the polynomial degree of the kernel.
+The compression reduces the number of interactions by keeping only one copy of each unique interaction.
+Even so, it is not recommended to use too large :math:`p` or :math:`d`.

 Example usage
 -------------